 Introduction: Exhuming SEMEFO

-In 1994, the Carrillo Gil Museum in Mexico City presented the work of controversial Mexican collective SEMEFO in the exhibition Lavatio Corporis (Washing of the body), which consisted of sculptures fashioned out of wood, steel, coal, and the embalmed cadavers of a horse, a mule, and a number of unborn foals—all acquired at a local rastro (an unofficial abattoir specializing in the sale of horsemeat) [Figures 1].
+In 1994, the Carrillo Gil Museum in Mexico City presented the work of the controversial Mexican collective SEMEFO in the exhibition Lavatio Corporis (Washing of the body), which consisted of sculptures fashioned out of wood, steel, coal, and the embalmed cadavers of a horse, a mule, and a number of unborn foals—all acquired at a local rastro (an unofficial abattoir specializing in the sale of horsemeat) [Figures 1].
 The works took inspiration from José Clemente Orozco’s painting Los Teules IV (1947) [Figure 2], a dramatic depiction of the fallen body of a horse and its rider in the midst of a military confrontation, which alludes to the violence of the Spanish conquest of Mexico to comment on the violence that Orozco witnessed during the Mexican Civil War in the early twentieth century.

 Los Teules IV suggests a temporary triumph on the part of the indigenous Aztec warriors—for teul was a derisive Aztec term used to address the Spaniards, and the horse is famously a symbol for the forces of colonialism.
 And Teul entitled the centerpiece sculpture in Lavatio Corporis: the embalmed cadaver.
 Much like Orozco had before them, SEMEFO spoke in this exhibition from within another violent and fraught period in the history of Mexico, one marred by deadly conflicts between drug cartels and the Mexican police and military forces as well as the growing pressures placed on the Mexican population in the aftermath of the North American Free Trade Agreement (NAFTA) and the Zapatista uprising in Chiapas.